muke101/learnr-solutions/README.md

 24. `Write the same function again, but instead of using a for loop, try and have the function call itself each time.
 So, factorial 5 would go to 5*(factorial 4), to 5*4*(factorial 3) and so on.
 Have the original function call return at the end the total value. (this is a hard exercise, don’t be afraid to look for help online!)`

-25. `Using the data provided (see "5 Day Moving Average Exercise.csv") please calculate the 5 day moving average for each of the companies, based on your calculations, rank each firm based on their average.`
+25. `Using the data provided (see "5 Day Moving Average Exercise.csv") please calculate the 5 day average for each of the companies, based on your calculations, rank each firm based on their average.`